LucasPalomino/MusicalDatabase/README.md

-# MusicalDatabase
+## MusicalDatabase
-A short database example
+A short database example written in SQL.